 One of the best things about desktop declutter is that you have an excuse to change your wallpaper.
 It would freshen up your desktop along with making you more motivated.

 There are plenty of free wallpapers out there on the internet!
 You can check out Candidly’s free wallpapers here.
 She updates them every month.
 Or if you want to check out more, I made a post of graphic design resources including free wallpapers.

 Or you can create your own desktop wallpapers through Canva (which is free).

 - FREE DESKTOP WALLPAPER

 - Christmas Desktop Wallpapers

 You could either follow step 3 or just manually do it (I prefer manually).
 By manual, I have the power to delete histories that I won’t or will delete.

 - The 3 dots on the tab bar

 - “Advanced” > tick the boxed that you would like to delete or uncheck to not delete

-Any applications you don’t need or haven’t used in forever – puts a trash in front of you – in the bin.
-No exceptions.
+Any applications you don’t need or haven’t used in forever – put them in the trash.